Hitman007/Wordpress-Gherkin-CPTs/readme.md

 Introduces Wordpress custom taxonomy for Gherkin pickles:
 Each pickle is stored as a Wordpress CPT.
 Pickles can be FEATURES, SCENARIOS, TERMS, ACTORS, BACKGROUNDS, SCENARIO OUTLINES, or PICKLES.
 Pickles are sentences made up of terms, actors and a plain language phrase like "WHEN[term] JOHN[actor] goes to the store and buys milk[phrase]".
 Or pickles are combinations of terms, actors and a reference to a OOP method.
 The method can be a function, a file, a Behat method, a link, a Git, whatever!
-As long as it can be referenced and it's an algorithm.
+You can use this plugin to build Wordpress Behat/BDD/Gherkin web applications.
 ## INSTALATION: ##
 Create a directory in your /wp-content/plugins/ directory called "crg_gherkin" Copy the files from this git to that directory.